 Egyptian Faience Amulet of Bes

-An ancient Egyptian white faience circular amulet of Bes.
+An ancient Egyptian blue faience amulet of the head of Bes with a suspension loop set in a modern gold brooch.
 The dwarf-like leonine god wears a plumed head dress.

 Bes, the bandy-legged leonine dwarf god, was an apotropaic deity, the protector of the home, children, and women in pregnancy and childbirth.
 In his role as protector of the home he was thought to dispel bad dreams and by increasing virility in men and fertility in women, he was seen as a symbol of fecundity.
 He is generally depicted nude, wearing a lion's mane, a plumed headdress, and a tail.
 He is also seen dancing, brandishing a sword, or frightening off evil spirits by playing music.
 Bes continued to be a popularly depicted protective deity well into the Graeco-Roman Period.